 Pastor Rochelle’s Legacy

 Rochelle Nieman grew up in a small town in Raton, New Mexico.
 She is the daughter of Emil and Florence Azar who taught her to live life passionately and love abundantly.
 She came to El Paso at the age of 18 to attend the University of Texas at El Paso, where she not only fell in love with the city but also fell in love with Charles.
 It was Rochelle who actually came to know the Lord first and then influenced Charles to receive Jesus as his Lord and Savior.
-They were happily married in 1970 and have two children, Shannon and Jared, who have also dedicated their lives to working in the ministry, and two grandchildren, Caleb and Emery Rochelle.
+They were happily married in 1970 and have two children, Shannon and Jared, who have also dedicated their lives to working in the ministry, and four grandchildren.

 In 1977, Charles and Rochelle Nieman began teaching God’s Word in a small railroad union hall with 20 people.
 Since that small beginning, the church has grown; and today, Abundant Living Faith Center has 30,000+ members and growing.